marmik2001/Brokerhub/README.md

 # BrokerHub

-BrokerHub is an **family and group investment platform** that consolidates multiple brokerage accounts into a single dashboard.
+BrokerHub is a **family and group investment platform** that consolidates multiple brokerage accounts into a single dashboard.
 It enables families or groups of friends to view, manage, and analyze their combined portfolios with **role-based access control (RBAC)** and **privacy settings**.

 ---